 In other words, despite what some might claim, it is not common for attorneys like ourselves to engage in unnecessary medical malpractice litigation.
 If a doctor is being sued, there is almost certainly a good reason.

 It may thus surprise some to learn that the American Medical Association estimates approximately one out of every three clinicians in the country will be sued at least once in their lifetime.
 Some types of surgeons are even more likely to be the target of lawsuits.

 Again, this is not because lawyers and clients unfairly take legal action when it is not warranted.
 It is because medical malpractice and negligence may be more common than you think.

 We trust medical professionals to keep us healthy and prevent us from dying early.
 Unfortunately, according to one report, it appears that medical error is now the third leading cause of death in the country.
-Although nothing can fully compensate someone for the unexpected loss of a loved one, when someone dies as a result of a medical error, their surviving family members can at least seek some financial compensation with the help of a medical malpractice attorney.
+Although nothing can fully compensate someone for the unexpected loss of a loved one, when someone dies as a result of medical error, their surviving family members can at least seek some financial compensation with the help of a medical malpractice attorney.